Relative Reshetikhin-Turaev invariants, hyperbolic cone metrics and discrete Fourier transforms I: Introduction

 We follow the guideline of Ohtsuki's method.
 In Proposition \ref{computation}, we compute the relative Reshetikhin-Turaev invariants of $(M,L)$ writing them as a sum of values of a holomorphic function $f_r$ at integer points.
 The function $f_r$ comes from Faddeev's quantum dilogarithm function.
 Using Poisson Summation Formula, we in Proposition \ref{Poisson} write the invariants as a sum of the Fourier coefficients of $f_r$ computed in Propositions \ref{4.2}.
 In Proposition \ref{crit} we show that the critical value of the functions in the leading Fourier coefficients has real part the volume and imaginary part the Chern-Simons invariant.
 The key observation there is a relationship between the asymptotics of quantum $6j$-symbols and the Neumann-Zagier potential function (Proposition \ref{NeuZ}), which is of interest in its own right.
 Then we estimate the leading Fourier coefficients in Sections \ref{leading} using the Saddle Point Method (Proposition \ref{saddle}).
-Finally, we estimate the non-leading Fourier coefficients and the error term respectively in Sections \ref{ot} and \ref{ee} showing that they are neglectable, and prove Theorem \ref{main2} in Section \ref{pf}. \\
+Finally, we estimate the non-leading Fourier coefficients and the error term respectively in Sections \ref{ot} and \ref{ee} showing that they are neglectable, and prove Theorem \ref{main2}, which is a refined version of Theorem \ref{main}, in Section \ref{pf}. \\

-\textbf{Acknowledgments.} The authors would like to thank Giulio Belletti, Qingtao Chen, Effie Kalfagianni, Sanjay Kumar, Zhengwei Liu, Feng Luo, Hongbin Sun and Roland van der Veen for helpful discussions.
+\textbf{Acknowledgments.} The authors would like to thank Giulio Belletti, Francis Bonahon, Qingtao Chen, Effie Kalfagianni, Sanjay Kumar, Zhengwei Liu, Feng Luo, Hongbin Sun and Roland van der Veen for helpful discussions.
+They are also grateful for the referees' invaluable suggestions and comments.
 The first author would like to thank the organizers of the ``Nearly Carbon Neutral Geometric Topology Conference 2020'' for the invitation and for providing a friendly environment for inspiring discussions.
-The second author is partially supported by NSF Grant DMS-1812008.
+The second author is supported by NSF Grants DMS-1812008 and DMS--2203334.